COP AWARD RECIPIENTS

 ELIGIBILITY:

-Any chaplain program serving adult or juvenile offenders, victims, or community corrections clientele that demonstrates a positive difference in the lives of people in at least two of the following areas: 1) New knowledge, 2) Increased skills, 3) Changed attitudes or values, 4) Modified behavior, 5) Altered status, 6) decreased recidivism, or 7) Improved social relationships
+Any chaplain program serving adult or juvenile offenders, victims, or community corrections clientele that demonstrates a positive difference in the lives of people in at least two of the following areas: 1) New knowledge, 2) Increased skills, 3) Changed attitudes or values, 4) Modified behavior, 5) Altered status, 6) decreased recidivism, or 7) Improved social relationships NOMINATIONS

 Anyone can nominate a chaplaincy offender program, especially those who are members of ACA or ACCA.
 All nominations must be submitted by December 31 prior to the selection of the winner at the mid-winter ACA conference of the following year.
 However, nominations can be taken any time for future consideration.